 Art At The New Orleans Outdoor Sculpture Garden

 While we were in New Orleans for Mardi Gras, we planned 8 days in New Orleans to give us some time to see a bit more of the town as well.
-In planning our “to see” list, several sources suggested that we needed to make sure we made it to the outdoor Sydney and Walda Besthoff Sculpture Garden at the New Orleans Museum of Art (NOMA).
-We had enjoyed walking around the Riverfront outdoor sculpture garden on our fall visit to Spokane and hoped the New Orleans outdoor sculpture garden would offer the same interesting mix of art and nature.
+In planning our “to see” list, several sources suggested that we needed to make sure we made it to the outdoor Sydney and Walda Besthoff Sculpture Garden. at the New Orleans Museum of Art (NOMA).
+We had enjoyed walking around the Riverfront outdoor sculpture garden.

 There is no admission charge if you want to visit just the sculpture gardens.
 On this trip, we would pass on visiting the Museum of Art (a mere $10 admission charge) and save it for another visit when we had more time.